Zari44/Caffeinated-Odyssey/README.md

 - `ruff check . --fix` -  runs configured linters and applies fixes automatically
 - `mypy .` - performs static type checking for Python

-## Run server locally

-In order to run server locally:

-1. Ensure that [Docker is installed](https://docs.docker.com/engine/install/) on your system
-2. Navigate to the repository's root directory and execute: `docker compose up --build`
-3. Once the containers are up, the server will be accessible at localhost:80

 ## Limitations of the solution

 The solution is, of course, not how the production grade server ready.
 It lucks some of the functionality that I decided that is beyond the scope of this task, but would be required for a production server:
+- SSL certification and HTTPS traffic to ensure secure communication between server and client
 - Persistent storage for orders (e.g. PostgreSQL, MySQL etc.)
 - Server authorization (e.g. with the use of JWTs)
 - Monitoring and alerting for server health and performance (e.g. prometheus and grafana)
 - Optionally, a message broker (e.g. Kafka, RabbitMQ)
 - Tests (e.g. pytest)
-- Additionally, it would be beneficial to have all resources and infrastructure defined as code (IaaC) (e.g. terraform)
+- Additionally, it would be beneficial to have all resources and infrastructure defined as code (IaC) (e.g. terraform)